-With the holidays right around the corner and tax season on its heels, now is the perfect time to think about tax-effective ways to donate to Women In Distress now or in the future through planned giving.
-Your Individual Retirement Accounts (IRAs) can help you lower your taxable income through qualified charitable distributions (QCD) and required minimum distributions (RMDs) while also helping Women In Distress.
+With the holidays right around the corner now is the perfect time to think about the various ways you can donate to Women In Distress now or in the future through planned giving.
+You can make donations through your Individual Retirement Accounts (IRAs) through qualified charitable distributions (QCD) while also helping Women In Distress.
+This year Congress paused the rules on Required Minimum Distributions for this tax year, but for many of you who prefer to give gifts this way, you still can.

 What Is a Qualified Charitable Distribution (Also known as an IRA Charitable Rollover)?

-Beginning at age 70½ and older, the IRS requires you to take Required Minimum Distributions each year from your IRA, even if you don’t need the money.
+Beginning at age 70½ and older, the IRS requires you (other than this year) to take Required Minimum Distributions each year from your IRA, even if you don’t need the money.
 This additional taxable income may push you into a higher tax bracket and possibly reduce your eligibility for certain tax credits and deductions.
-To avoid or reduce the impact of the required minimum distribution income, you may want to consider making a qualified charitable distribution.
+Usually, this helps you avoid or reduce the impact of the required minimum distribution income, but that is not the case this year.
+However, you may still want to consider making a qualified charitable distribution, this is how.

 How to make a Qualified Charitable Distribution to Women In Distress